Choosing contact lenses.

 - Are you taking any medication?

 With all this information to hand we will then examine your eyes to check their health and suitability for contact lenses.
-Lenses will be chosen that are of the correct specification and as close in prescription as possible.
-We can custom design lenses based on the scans we take of the front surface of the eye.
+We take multiple measurements, including:

 - Corneal mapping - to make sure the lens lines up to the eye